MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection-automatically.md

 5. Make a note of the IPv4 address of the network adapter that you intend to use for debugging.

-## <span id="Choosing_a_Port_for_Network_Debugging"></span><span id="choosing_a_port_for_network_debugging"></span><span id="CHOOSING_A_PORT_FOR_NETWORK_DEBUGGING"></span>Choosing a Port for Network Debugging

-Choose a port number that will be used for debugging on both the host and target computers.
-You can choose any number from 49152 through 65535.
-The recommended range is between 50000 and 50039.
-The port that you choose will be opened for exclusive access by the debugger running on the host computer.

-**Note**  The range of port numbers that can be used for network debugging might be limited by your company's network policy.
-To determine whether your company's policy limits the range of ports that can be used for network debugging, check with your network administrators.

 ## <span id="Setting_Up_the_Target_Computer"></span><span id="setting_up_the_target_computer"></span><span id="SETTING_UP_THE_TARGET_COMPUTER"></span>Setting Up the Host and Target Computers